Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: A New Class of Kernel Functions

 \end{theorem}

 Based on (\ref{eq:nlmaternX}), it appears that the convergence rate is slower than the conventional GP where the inputs are defined in the Euclidean space.
 Although potentially there are rooms to further sharpen this rate, a slower rate of convergence for functional inputs is not surprising because the input space is much larger than the Euclidean space.
+Note that since the RKHS generated by a Mat\'ern kernel function with smoothness $\nu_1$ is equivalent to the (fractional) Sobolev space $H^{\nu_1+d/2}(\Omega)$ \citep{wendland2004scattered}, the assumption of $g\in \mathcal{N}_{\Phi}(\Omega)$ in Theorem \ref{coro:nlmatern} is equivalent to $g\in H^{\nu_1+d/2}(\Omega)$.

+If $\Phi$ is a squared exponential kernel, the corresponding RKHS is within the RKHS generated by a Mat\'ern kernel function with any smoothness $\nu_2$.
+Thus, one can choose a large $\nu_2>\nu_1$ and apply Theorem \ref{coro:nlmatern} to obtain the same convergence rate as in (\ref{eq:nlmaternX}) by replacing $\nu_1$ with $\nu_2$.
+Therefore, one can conclude that the convergence rate of RKHS generated by a squared exponential kernel is faster than that of the RKHS generated by a Mat\'ern kernel function with a fixed $\nu_1$.